-Answer(s): At least one EM SLOE (see a more detailed answer to this below), either COMLEX or USMLE 1 completion, your MSPE, CV, other Letters of Recommendation, and an otherwise completed ERAS file.
+In previous years this was the answer: At least one EM SLOE (see a more detailed answer to this below), either COMLEX or USMLE 1 completion, your MSPE, CV, other Letters of Recommendation, and an otherwise completed ERAS file.

-Question: What are some of the issues that are faced as a new(er) program?
+Question: What are some of the issues that are faced as a newer program?

 Answer(s): Admittedly, there are several.
 You need the presence and support of your hospitals GME (these are the individuals who make sure residencies provide everything needed for a successful program) – we are truly fortunate at Loyola to have a very present, very robust, very well-versed and involved GME office.
 We have over 50 current residency programs, so rest assured that as a newer program, we have the structure and leadership to make this happen.

 You also need to be aware of the desire of the department to bear the responsibilities of a residency program.
 As Dr. Cichon, our Chair, will tell you – it has been 15-20 years of planning to get to the point where we could be approved for a program.
 The faculty have been working with the promise of a residency for many, many years.
 They are ready.